anuragxel/iiit-processer-sim/README.txt

 Old People.
 New Challenge. mov pc,lr

 ### Structural Layout of Program ###
-Each register is defined along with setters, and getter type operations only.
-(Increment and Decrement are debatable.)
+Each register is defined along with operations on bus.
+Via extern databus defined globally.
 ALU is defined with all operations as defined.
 Databus is essentially identical to the registers, it just happens to remain connected to a large number of other registers.